-AS 2301, The Auditor's Responses to the Risks of Material Misstateme ent RESPONSES INVOLVING THE NATURE, TIMING, AND EXTENT OF AUDIT PROCEDURES Responses to Significant Risks AS 2301.11 For significant risks, the auditor should perform substantive procedures, including tests of details, that are specifically responsive to the assessed risks.
-Issuer A Note: AS 2110 discusses identification of significant risks 10 and states that fraud risks are significant risks.
-Footnote to AS 2301.11 10 See AS 2110 significant risks.
-7.71 for factors that the auditor should evaluate in determining which risks are Responses to Fraud Risks AS 2301.13 Addressing Fraud Risks in the Audit of Financial Statements.
+AS 2301, The Auditor's Responses to the Risks of Material Misstatement RESPONSES INVOLVING THE NATURE, TIMING, AND EXTENT OF AUDIT PROCEDURES AS 2301.08 The auditor should design and perform audit procedures in a manner that addresses the assessed risks of material misstatement for each relevant assertion of each significant account and disclosure.
+Issuer A

+Responses to Fraud Risks AS 2301.13 Addressing Fraud Risks in the Audit of Financial Statements.
 In the audit of financial statements, the auditor should perform substantive procedures, including tests of details, that are specifically responsive to the assessed fraud risks.
 If the auditor selects certain controls intended to address the assessed fraud risks for testing in accordance with paragraphs .1617 of this standard, the auditor should perform tests of those controls.
 Issuer A

-AS 2305, Substantive Analytical Procedures ANALYTICAL PROCEDURES USED AS SUBSTANTIVE TESTS Availability and Reliability of Data AS 2305.16 Before using the results obtained from substantive analytical procedures, the auditor should either test the design and operating effectiveness of controls over financial information used in the substantive analytical procedures or perform other procedures to support the completeness and Issuer A accuracy of the underlying information.
+AS 2305, Substantive Analytical Procedures ANALYTICAL PROCEDURES USED AS SUBSTANTIVE TESTS Availability and Reliability of Data AS 2305.16 Before using the results obtained from substantive analytical procedures, the auditor should either test the design and operating effectiveness of controls over financial information used in the substantive analytical procedures or perform other procedures to support the completeness and accuracy of the underlying information.
 The auditor obtains assurance from analytical procedures based upon the consistency of the recorded amounts with expectations developed from data derived from other sources.
 The reliability of the data used to develop the expectations should be appropriate for the desired level of assurance from the analytical procedure.
 The auditor should assess the reliability of the data by considering the source of the data and the conditions under which it was gathered, as well as other knowledge the auditor may have about the data.
-The following factors influence the auditor's consideration of the reliability of data for purposes of achieving audit objectives: - Whether the data was obtained from independent sources outside the entity or from sources within the entity - Whether sources within the entity were independent of those who are responsible for the amount being audited - Whether the data was developed under a reliable system with adequate controls - Whether the data was subjected to audit testing in the current or prior year - Whether the expectations were developed using data from a variety of sources Precision of the Expectation AS 2305.17 The expectation should be precise enough to provide the desired level of assurance that differences that may be potential material misstatements, individually or when aggregated with other misstatements, would be identified for the auditor to investigate (see paragraph .20).
-As expectations become more precise, the range of expected differences becomes narrower and, accordingly, the likelihood increases that significant differences from the expectations are due to misstatements.
-The precision of the expectation depends on, among other things, the auditor's identification and consideration of factors that significantly affect the amount being audited and the level of detail of data used to develop the expectation.
-Issuer A
+The following factors influence the auditor's consideration of the reliability of data for purposes of achieving audit objectives: - Whether the data was obtained from independent sources outside the entity or from sources within the entity - Whether sources within the entity were independent of those who are responsible for the amount being audited Issuer A

-Investigation and Evaluation of Significant Differences AS 2305.20 In planning the analytical procedures as a substantive test, the auditor should consider the amount of difference from the expectation that can be accepted without further investigation.
+Whether the data was developed under a reliable system with adequate controls Whether the data was subjected to audit testing in the current or prior year Whether the expectations were developed using data from a variety of sources Investigation and Evaluation of Significant Differences AS 2305.20 In planning the analytical procedures as a substantive test, the auditor should consider the amount of difference from the expectation that can be accepted without further investigation.
 This consideration is influenced primarily by materiality and should be consistent with the level of assurance desired from the procedures.
 Determination of this amount involves considering the possibility that a combination of misstatements in the specific account balances, or class of transactions, or other balances or classes could aggregate to an unacceptable amount.
-Issuer A AS 2305.21 The auditor should evaluate significant unexpected differences.
-Reconsidering the methods and factors used in developing the expectation and inquiry of management may assist the auditor in this regard.
-Management responses, however, should ordinarily be corroborated with other evidential matter.
-In those cases when an explanation for the difference cannot be obtained, the auditor should obtain sufficient evidence about the assertion by performing other audit procedures to satisfy himself as to whether the difference is a misstatement.
-In designing such other procedures, the auditor should consider that unexplained differences may indicate an increased risk of material misstatement.
-(See AS 2810.)
 Issuer A